ElodineOfficial/Grimoire/README.md

 5. Open a pull request

 ## License
-Grimoire is released under the [Grimoire License](https://github.com/ElodineOfficial/Grimoire/blob/main/LICENSE).
+Grimoire is released under this [License](https://github.com/ElodineOfficial/Grimoire/blob/main/LICENSE).
 Please note that while Grimoire is free and open-source for the community to enjoy and contribute to, it is not available for commercial use.

 ## Contact
-If you have any questions, suggestions, or feedback, please feel free to reach out to Elodine on [Grimoire Discord Server](https://discord.gg/Tr8vvRUuCv).
+If you have any questions, suggestions, or feedback, please feel free to reach out to Elodine on [Grimoire/TTI Discord Server](https://discord.gg/Tr8vvRUuCv).

-Happy chatting with Grimoire!
+Happy chatting!